Noel Neill is best known for playing "Lois Lane".

 Noel Neill as a sarong girl in BRICK BRADFORD, which also featured Carol Forman.

 Noel Neill as Lois Lane and Carol Forman as the Spider Lady in SUPERMAN.

 With Kirk Alyn as Clark Kent in SUPERMAN.

 FORGOTTEN WOMEN.
 Here we see Noel Neill, who played "Lois Lane", with Veda Ann Borg, who played "Margo Lane".

 The standard "Lois Lane suit" for television.
-Her wardrobe seldom varied, although she did get a chance to show up Liz Taylor on one episode as "Queen of the Nile".
+Her wardrobe seldom varied,

 ( Superman tries to look innocent.
 He usually does. )